ewalldo/Italia-Serie-A-Data-and-Data-Analysis/README.md

 #### Notes ####
 All the data was obtained by using a python script on the official match reports available at the "Lega Serie A" official website.
-The ball possesion data is scouted live through the television, with an estimate error of 5%.
+The ball possession data is scouted live through the television, with an estimate error of 5%.

 If you spot a mistake, please don't hesitate to open an issue or contact me at evaldo.lborba(at)gmail.com